 $ wf apitoken list fb83495d-9a44-26c5-fe41-1f7dd670734f $ wf apitoken create d8c5b877-d270-4990-9b5d-351015bf44c6 $ wf apitoken rename d8c5b877-d270-4990-9b5d-351015bf44c6 "example token" tokenID d8c5b877-d270-4990-9b5d-351015bf44c6 tokenName example token $ wf apitoken list fb83495d-9a44-26c5-fe41-1f7dd670734f d8c5b877-d270-4990-9b5d-351015bf44c6 example token $ wf apitoken delete d8c5b877-d270-4990-9b5d-351015bf44c6 Deleted api token 'd8c5b877-d270-4990-9b5d-351015bf44c6'.

-Obviously you can’t create a token until you have a token, so the API isn’t quite up to full machine-generation of accounts.
+Obviously you can’t create a token until you have a token, so the API isn’t quite up to full machine-generation of normal user accounts.

 dashboard commands align with